 - Reducing the estate and gift tax exemption for individuals from $11.58 million to $3.5 million.

 - Increasing estate and gift tax rates from 40% to 45%.

 - Eliminating the step-up in basis at death.
 Instead of receiving assets valued as of the date of death, any unrealized capital gains would be subject to tax at death.

 2) Review Your Estate Plan and Beneficiaries.
 Make sure your estate plan is up-to-date, including your will, trust, health care directive, and power of attorney.
 If you have put off updating or creating your estate plan, make it a priority to get started by year-end.

-Review named beneficiaries on all your accounts including employer-sponsored retirement plans, 401(k)s, IRAs, Roth IRAs, annuities, life insurance policies, deferred compensation plans, etc. Also, check transfer on death (TOD) designations and payable on death (POD) designations.
+Review named beneficiaries on all your accounts, including employer-sponsored retirement plans, 401(k)s, IRAs, Roth IRAs, annuities, life insurance policies, deferred compensation plans, etc. Also, check transfer on death (TOD) designations and payable on death (POD) designations.
 These should be current and align with your estate plan.
-For example, it is all too common to leave an ex-spouse accidentally named as a beneficiary.
+For example, leaving an ex-spouse accidentally named as a beneficiary is all too common.